Ordinary Animator

 Set dressing is the process of placing and arranging props and elements within a scene to bring it to life.
 It involves positioning objects like furniture, plants, and vehicles to create a believable, lived-in environment that supports the story and adds context.

-Props, Furniture, and Plants: These elements help create a sense of a lived-in world.
-Items such as chairs, tables, plants, and other household or environmental objects are placed in the scene to enhance realism and immersion.
+Props, Furniture, and Plants: Items such as chairs, tables, plants, and other household or environmental objects placed in the scene to enhance realism and immersion.

-Story-Driven Design: Set dressing also follows the narrative, where objects in the scene support or reflect the story.
-For example, a cluttered desk might suggest a character's chaotic lifestyle, while a clean, orderly space could reflect a different personality or setting.
+Story-Driven Design: Set dressing follows the narrative — a cluttered desk might suggest a character's chaotic lifestyle, while a clean space reflects a different personality.